 The good news is, it will only last a couple of weeks and then fade away.

-However, when you can not steer clear of a trigger and an cravings strike, consider these alternatives:
+However, when you can not steer clear of a trigger and a craving strike, consider these alternatives:

 Remind yourself of your reasons for making this empowering decision about your life (it can help to carry them in writing or keep them in an email on your phone that you can gain access to quickly).

 Don’t go it alone: talk things through with somebody you have confidence in.
-Or get involved with a healthy and balanced, vociferous endeavour, like physical activity or a hobby that doesn’t include drinking.
+Or get involved in a healthy and balanced, vociferous endeavor, like physical activity or a hobby that doesn’t include drinking.

 Instead of battling the feeling, accept it and drive it out without surrendering, knowing that it will soon crest like a wave and pass.